cauphenuny/zsh-recycle-bin/README.md

 # zsh-recycle-bin

-A recycle bin runned in command line
+A recycle bin runned in command line for Bash and Zsh

 ## install